me-ongit/recipe-book/sides/mixed-nuts.md

 ## Instructions

-- Mix nut 1 and 2 together
+- In a bowl, mix nut 1 and 2 together

 ## Advice
 - You can also add dried fruits